-BT510 Hermeneutics
+BT510 Hermeneutics3

 SP510 Introduction to Spiritual &

-Personal Formation
+Personal Formation3

 TS512

-or TS513 Systematic Theology 3
+or TS513 Systematic Theology3

-BSOE only :

-ML502 Mentored Ministry

-Electives Any Courses at Bethel Seminary 12

-BSSP only:

-Electives Any Courses at Bethel Seminary 15
+Electives Any courses at Bethel Seminary15

-The Post-graduate Certificate in Marriage and Family Therapy (St. Paul) is awarded upon completion of up to 45 semester credits.
+The Post-graduate Certificate in Marriage and Family Therapy (St.

+Paul) is awarded upon completion of up to 45 semester credits.
 Each student's individualized course of study is dependent upon previous graduate-level coursework completed.
 This certificate is designed for professionals with master's degrees from counseling or psychological services programs or master of divinity graduates with concentrations in Marriage and Family Studies who desire further academic specialization in the area of marriage and family therapy.
 It is designed to meet the academic requirements for licensure as a marriage and family therapist in most states, but additional supervised clinical practice and the successful completion of a licensing examination are needed to obtain actual licensure.
-Certificate students are required to complete one 3-credit Bible/Theology course (Interpretation and the Interpreter) as well as non-credit assessment, formation, and practicum readiness activities required of M.A.M.F.T. students.
+Certificate students are required to complete one 3-credit Bible/ Theology course (Interpretation and the Interpreter) as well as non-credit assessment, formation, and practicum readiness activities required of M.A.M.F.T. students.